3stadt/docker-sw-dev/README.md

 - **copy** the `*.yml.dist` files to `*.yml`
   - Change the content of the `.yml` files according to your needs
   - **If you don't customize these files, errors will occur**, mostly because of incorrect paths
-- run `docker-compose build` in the root directory.
-This will take some time, but is only required on first run, changes to a `Dockerfile` and when switching PHP versions.

 ## Changing PHP Versions, usage of XDebug and Ioncube